 In early December, I participated in a Ditchley Conference on power and accountability in the private sector digital economy as an invitee of the Canadian Ditchley Foundation.

-A flat panorama view, looking towards the Ditchley Mansion, across the lake from inside the Rotunda.
+Looking towards the Ditchley Mansion, across the lake from inside the Rotunda.

 (If you are not aware of the Ditchley Foundation and the regular conferences that are held at the Ditchley Park country estate outside of Oxford, please check out the Foundation’s website which contains an impressive list of past conferences with a Director’s Summary capturing the unattributed points of the discussion at each event.)